csolink/csolink-model/guidelines/using-the-modeling-language.md

       - owl:sameAs
       - skos:exactMatch
       - WIKIDATA_PROPERTY:P2888
-      - CHEMBL.MECHANISM:equivalent_to
-      - MONDO:equivalentTo
 ```

-Here we define a list of 5 predicates that are semantically equivalent to the Csolink Model predicate slot `same as`.
+Here we define a list of 5 predicates that are seman equivalent to the Csolink Model predicate slot `same as`.

 ### close_mappings